This article about cheapest ways to travel Switzerland may contain affiliate/compensated links. For full information, please see my disclaimer here.

 I’ve created a simple table for you comparing costs in Switzerland or individual travel items.
 Check it out below so that you know what budget you need for your Swiss trip.

-Overall, you’ll spend around 70 to 100 Swiss Francs per day if you want to travel to Switzerland on a budget and still enjoy some attractions.
+Overall, you’ll spend around 100 Swiss Francs per day if you want to travel to Switzerland on a budget and still enjoy some attractions.

 Get My Switzerland Packing List